ShaySarussiElshten/Bikes-shop-with-React-Node.js/README.md

 In this video ,I first create a new user with the email "barc1212@gmail.com" and I start making an order..., but in the end I dont complete it. afterwards I will enter into my admin (shaysarussi@gmail.com) and I saw the order of barc1212@gmail.com as unfinished order.
-Finally I will again enter into barc1212@gmail.com account and I complete the order by paying with PayPal. eventually I go back to admin (shaysarussi@gmail.com) and see the order completed this time
+Finally I will again enter into barc1212@gmail.com account and I complete the order by paying with PayPal. eventually I go back to admin (shaysarussi@gmail.com) and I saw the order marked as completed.

 ___________________________________________________________________________________